 In July 2017, the Federal Government announced it would invest the remaining $10 million (as part of the Building Better Regions Fund grant) needed to deliver the premier sporting and events facility, which will now also include:

 • Two additional community courts (netball, basketball, volleyball and badminton)

 • Additional amenities and facilities to develop the BSEC into the regional centre for indoor sport and the home of the region’s elite basketball and netball teams

 The construction contract was awarded to local firm Nicholson Construction at the end of 2017, with construction projected to be complete by mid-2019.

 It is expected an additional 129 jobs will be created during the redevelopment of BSEC which is anticipated to begin by the end of 2017.

 A new 5,000 seat undercover grandstand at Ballarat’s Mars Stadium is completed.

-Ballarat firm Nicholson Construction in a joint venture with Atelier Projects were awarded the $14 million State Government contract to build the stadium in July.
-The joint venture is working with renowned Melbourne firm, Peddle Thorp Architects, to deliver the project, which includes:
+Ballarat firm Nicholson Construction in a joint venture with Atelier Projects were awarded the $21.976 million State Government contract to build the stadium.
+The joint venture worked with renowned Melbourne firm, Peddle Thorp Architects, to deliver the project, which included:

 Upgrading match-day facilities to AFL standard